 I wonder frankly if there weren’t moments where his disciples had private conversations among themselves where they recognized the opportunity for selfish gain.
 We know that at least at one point his disciples thought Jesus was going to establish a kingdom and they vied for positions of authority.

 But Jesus never chose the path to self-fulfillment.
 He never chose selfish ambition.
 He never asked what he could get out of his service.
-Instead, he chose the cross—for us and for all time.
+Instead, he chose the cross—for us and for eternal joy.
 And for that he is most satisfied.